os-cau/cau-repl/docs/repl.md

   to properly syntactically finish your statement.
 To get out of this state, simply enter a single line consisting of just `:c`.
 - The return value of your last command is always available in the special `_` variable.
 This is useful to continue using it in the next line, or if you want to save it in a more persistent properly named variable.
+- The stacktrace of a failed REPL command is available in the REPL's log.
 - groovysh's standard `:edit / :e` command is not very useful when accessing it via SSH, because it launches the editor in the TTY of the server process.
 Use the `:editssh / :E` commands instead to edit a file directly in your SSH session.